Invariant Policy Learning: A Causal Perspective: Learning an Optimal Invariant Policy

 \subsubsection{Optimizing the test policy for power}

-To check invariance of a subset $S$, we only need to test observational invariance for a single policy $\pi \in \Pi^S$ (see Proposition~\ref{prop:inv_set}).
+To check whether a subset $S$ is invariant, we only need to test the $\mathcal{E}^{\obs}$-invariance for a single policy $\pi \in \Pi^S$ (see Proposition~\ref{prop:inv_set_NEW}).
 This provides us with a degree of freedom that we can leverage.
 Intuitively, the non-invariance may be more easily detectable in some test policies compared to others.
 We can therefore try to find a policy that gives us the strongest signal for detecting non-invariance.
 We maximize the power of the test by minimizing the $p$-value of the test.
-In a population setting, this would return small $p$-values for (observationally) non-invariant sets, whereas for (observationally) invariant sets one would not be able to make the $p$-values arbitrarily small, since they are uniformly distributed.
+In a population setting, this would return small $p$-values for non-invariant sets, whereas for invariant sets one would not be able to make the $p$-values arbitrarily small, since they are uniformly distributed.
 In a finite sample setting, this type of power optimization can lead to overfitting (which would break any level guarantees); to avoid this we use sample splitting.

-As presented in Section~\ref{sec:resampling}, for each environment $e$, we obtain a target sample $D^{e,\pi^S}$ from a test policy $\pi^S$ by resampling the sample $D^e$ that was generated under the policy $\pi^{0}$, and then test observational invariance in the target sample.
-The probabilities for obtaining the reweighted sample conditioned on the original sample are given by \eqref{eq:SIR-joint-weights}.
+As presented in Section~\ref{sec:resampling}, for each environment $e$, we obtain a target sample $D^{e,\pi^S}$ from a test policy $\pi^S$ by resampling the sample $D^e$ that was generated under the policy $\pi^{0}$, and then test $\mathcal{E}^{\obs}$-invariance in the target sample.
+The probabilities for obtaining the reweighted sample conditioned on the original sample are given by the importance weights, see Appendix~\ref{app:details-resampling}.
 Here, we optimize the ability to detect non-invariance over a parameterized subclass of $\Pi^S$,

 where $\Theta = \bigtimes_{a \in \mathcal{A}} \mathbb{R}^{|S|}$ and $\pi_\theta^S$ is a linear softmax policy, i.e., for all $x^S\in \mathbb{R}^{|S|}$ and $a \in \mathcal{A}$:

 This is the parameterization we chose in the experiments below, but other choices work, too.